Skip to content

 RBT Translation:

-And in this way, also ourselves, when we were unspeaking-babes under the Rows of Letters4 of the World, we were those who have been enslaved.
+And in this way, also ourselves, when we were unspeaking-babes under the Rows of Letters4 of the Order, we were those who have been enslaved.

 LITV Translation: